 6 The Pinzgauer Lokalbahn

 This narrow gauge line(760mm) was opened in 1898 and runs from Zell am See to Krimml along the Salzach valley.
 Originally there were 2 trains each day, today there is an hourly service.
 It has never been electrified and is operated by diesel railcars and locomotives hauling a couple of coaches and a bicycle wagon (above).
 The line was operated by ÖBB (Austrian Federal Railways) and was under threat of closure.
 Since 2008 it has been owned by the Province of Salzburg and operated by its subsidiary Salzburger Lokalbahn.
-The line has regularly been subject to flooding, most recently between 2005 and 2010.
-The river defences have improved and various improvements made to the track layout and passenger numbers are now healthy.
+The line has regularly been subject to flooding.
+The river defences were improved and various improvements made to the track layout.
+However, the line was badly flooded twice in 2021, and trains replaced by buses until some point in 2022.
 Control is by a GPS system.
 The line is 53 km long and has 38 intermediate station,s all of which are request stops.
 The train is stopped by pressing a button at the halt which activates a flashing red signal for 5 minutes.

 Hotels: The hotels used on the trip were: